Frequently Asked Questions

 NOTE: Emory Sponsor-Investigators are still required to report external events, even if they do not constitute unanticipated problems.

 Reportable events should be submitted to the IRB through the eIRB system.
 Instructions on how to do this can be found here.

-How do I submit an eIRB Amendment?
+How do I submit an eIRB Modification (previously called "Amendment")?